yann-yinn/adonis-starter/README.md

 ### Adding new role

 You can add new roles inside `config/roles.ts` file.
-By default, there is only an "admin" and "member" roles.
+By default, there is only "root", "admin" and "member" roles.
+Root role is special and MUST NOT be deleted.
+First created user became automatically a "root" user.

 ```js
 import { Role } from "App/types";